C-Powers/WebTheremin/README.md

 Essentially, it is the modulous where x = N * 12 * S, where N is any integer............
 AKA it is 2,4,8,16....etc.

 ![Alt Text](https://github.com/C-Powers/WebTheramin/raw/master/images/CodeCogsEqn.gif)

+#TODOs
+1  More interesting and/or adjustable wave forms